Ferroelectricity in dipolar liquids: the role of annealed positional disorder: From infinite to finite dimensions

+and generalizes the elementary vertex $\rho \delta(\mathbf r_i,\mathbf r_j)$ appearing in the standard diagrammatic virial expansion by incorporating the local structure of the reference fluid through $h_0$.
+For example, for $n=1$, the corresponding expression in real space reads

-\end{widetext} As can be intuitively understood by looking at Eqs. \ref{C}-\ref{C1}, the renormalized potential can be interpreted as an effective interaction where the bare perturbation is screened by the local structure generated in the fluid by the reference potential \cite{Hansen}.
-Building on Eqs. \ref{C}–\ref{C1}, it is shown in Sec. \ref{par4_3} that the annealed average of the renormalized potential $\mathcal{C}_p$ over $\hat{r}_{ij}$ generates an effective ferroelectric-like interaction.
+As follows from Eqs. \ref{C}-\ref{C1}, the renormalized potential can be read as an effective interaction in which the bare perturbation is screened by the local structure generated in the fluid by the reference potential \cite{Hansen}.

-\subsection{Annealed Averaging of the Renormalized Potential over Positional Disorder and Ferroelectricity in finite dimensions}
+\subsection{Annealed Averaging of the Renormalized Potential\\ over Positional Disorder and Ferroelectricity in Finite Dimensions}